 - View the Collection in our online catalog.

 - Visit the permanent display highlighting the Collection in the Simon Reading Room at Central Library.

 - Items that are a part of the Collection have an identifying bookplate inside.

 Meet with a librarian one-on-one in order to be introduced to business resources including Reference USA, Business Insights Global, Mergent Intellect, and Gale Virtual Reference Library databases.
 Additional resources can be accessed based on individual need.
 Schedule an appointment by texting 317-333-6877 or register through Ask-a-Librarian.

 Receive hands-on instruction on the latest word processing applications and online services in Central Library's Computer Training Lab.
 The Computer Training Lab provides personal assistance from Library staff and opportunities for those getting support to use what they learn immediately.

 3D printing equipment at Central Library includes a S5 Ultimaker Printer, a 3D Systems Cube Printer, and a Maker Navigator Printer.
 Meet at our monthly Makerspace workshops to learn the basics of 3D printing from concept to creation.
 Individual appointments are also available with a library staff member, either to print a project or tour the equipment.
-See our Events & Programs page for upcoming Makerspace dates.

 Newspaper & Microfilm